-I am particularly interested in developing the following research areas:
+I am particularly interested in developing the following research area:

-I. Collaborations with colleagues from interactive digital media design to advance experience design, knowledge and practice.
-Particularly through developing innovative conceptualisations, planning tools, and training programmes for perceived immersive experiences in educational fields such as museums, libraries, higher education teaching and learning.
-Finally, offering potential design models for corporate spin offs, specifically in businesses operating within the experience economy.
+- Collaborations with colleagues from interactive digital media design to advance experience design, knowledge and practice.
+Particularly through developing innovative conceptualisations, planning tools, and training programmes for immersive experiences in educational fields such as museums, libraries, and higher education pedagogy.

 Digital Research in the Humanities and the Arts (DRHA) 2016 – University of Brighton Sept 2016.
 Joint-author Dr I. Willcock (Hertfordshire).
 Ecologies of Experience: A Survey of Contemporary Immersive Practices